 However, the character that fascinated me the most in ‘The Wild Duck’ was Doctor Relling played by Anders Henrikson, the inimitable great actor of those days.
 I will never forget his stand, his voice, his look in a side story to this lugubrious play.
 This elderly doctor is trying to save a young man, Molvik, from a lifelong depression and feeling of worthlessness, by trying to convince him that he is a demon.
 On the stage that was divided into two parts, we see Relling and Molvik in a room on the left, Relling repeating to his protégé “Molvik är demonisk”.
 It takes a superb actor like Anders Henrikson to give this simple line its full weight, but Henrikson does it with a dramatic bravura that is impossible to forget.
 I can recall it at any time and it always gives me goose bumps to ‘hear’ his way of delivering this line that’s stored in my memory.
 His wonderful voice and the eerie stress he put on the lengthened second syllable of ‘demooonisk’ made that line rivet itself into my memory.

 Quite a few years later the play was put back on the stage and Arne and Mother invited me and my husband, Gustav, to see it.
 The cast was the same, except for the daughter who was now played by Christina Lundquist, also excellent.
-I can never forget how Gustav got so moved by the sad and horrible story that he actually got furious.
-He said to me (we were not sitting next to Arne and Mother fortunately) that it was unforgivable to write and stage plays with such ghastly themes.
+I can never forget how Gustav got so moved and upset by the tragic story that he actually completely lost his temper.
+He said to me (we were not sitting next to Arne and Mother, fortunately) that it was unforgivable to write and stage plays with such ghastly themes.

-‘Long Day’s Journey into Night’ by Eugene O’Neill is probably one of the most superb theater performances I’ve ever seen.
-That was in 1956 and it was directed by Bengt Ekero.
+‘Long Day’s Journey into Night’ by Eugene O’Neill is probably one of the most superb theater performances I have ever seen.
+That was in 1956 and it was directed by Bengt Ekerot.
 As I remember I saw it with Arne.
 Lars Hanson played James Tyrone and Inga Tidblad his drug-addicted and mentally disturbed wife.
-O’Neill’s plays have a long history in Sweden, and for his last plays this very special reputation was due to Karl Ragnar Gierow, director of the Royal Dramatic Theater 1951-1963, and a member of the Swedish Academy.
+O’Neill’s plays have a long and famous history in Sweden, and for his last plays this very special reputation was due to Karl Ragnar Gierow, director of the Royal Dramatic Theater 1951-1963, and a member of the Swedish Academy.

-It was the second UN secretary general, the Swede Dag Hammarskjöld, who acted as a mediator between Gierow and O’Neill’s widow, Carlotta Monterey O’Neill.
+It was the second UN secretary general, the Swede Dag Hammarskjöld, who acted as a go-between for Gierow and O’Neill’s widow, Carlotta Monterey O’Neill.
 It was not, as it has been claimed by some sources, against O’Neill’s own wishes, that Gierow adapted his latest plays for the stage.
-Among other things they had to be very much shortened to become finished theater plays.
-O’Neill had the highest regard for the Royal Dramatic Theater in Stockholm since they had a long history of masterful performances of his numerous former plays.
-O’Neill clearly stated to his wife, Carlotta, a few days before he died, that he wanted The Royal Dramatic Theater in Stockholm to have the world premiere for ‘Long Day’s Journey into Night’.1
+Among other things, they had to be very much shortened to become finished theater plays.
+O’Neill had the highest regard for the Royal Dramatic Theater in Stockholm since they had a long history of masterful first performances of his numerous former plays.
+O’Neill clearly stated to his wife, Carlotta, a few days before he died, that he wanted The Royal Dramatic Theater in Stockholm to have the world premiere for ‘Long Day’s Journey into Night’

 Panama-born American director José Quintero was the one who revived interest in Eugene O’Neill, starting in 1956 after a decade of near oblivion.
 He got Carlotta’s permission to stage ‘The Iceman Cometh’ at the fledgling theater Circle in the Square in Greenwich Village.